 This is the most important thing by far.
 If you are well rested, you will think more clearly, remember better, and be more able to solve problems and think creatively.
 Don't pull an all-nighter; you'll be fuzzy, stressed and irritable.
 Being alert is your greatest asset.

 Arrive at the exam venue ahead of time

-Establish the location of the exam venue well ahead of time.
-Make sure you know how to get there with the minimum of stress.
+- Establish the location of the exam venue well ahead of time.
+Make sure you know how to get there with minimum stress.

 Bring all the materials you need

 - For an open-book exam, bring your materials neatly organised; a jumble of notes isn't useful but effective organisation is i.e. notes in thematic, topic-based, chronological order, etc.

 - Bring several pens in case one runs out at the crucial moment.